When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Individual Source Discussion

-A baseline between Earth and the Moon is not sufficient to resolve the BHS of NGC~4258 but it is adequate to search for the BHS-megamaser disk dynamical-center offset, provided that astrometric precision for the water maser dynamical center improves by a factor of $\sim 55$ to reach the required $\sigma_{\theta} \lesssim 0.09 \mu\text{as}$ (see Section~\ref{subsec:spin}).
-It is possible that missions such as \emph{LOVEX} could provide such a baseline; however, their receiving frequencies would need to accommodate 230~GHz.
-Moreover, unless submm-mm water maser emissions can be identified in this source, this would require simultaneous cross-band imaging and calibration at 22 and 230~GHz.
+A baseline between Earth and the Moon is not sufficient to resolve the BHS of NGC~4258.
+Although such a baseline provides the formal BHS centroid precision required for the maximal spin-offset signal, the measurement is not feasible because the 22~GHz water maser dynamical center would still need to be located roughly a factor of $\sim 67$ more precisely and then registered to the 230~GHz BHS image (see Section~\ref{subsec:spin}).
+Unless submm-mm water maser emission is identified in NGC~4258, the experiment would also require simultaneous cross-band imaging and calibration at 22 and 230~GHz, adding another source of astrometric systematic error.
+This is therefore a maser-dynamical-center and registration limitation rather than an SVLBI baseline-length limitation.

 \citet{Lasota1996} used the ADAF model to predict a $\sim$5~mJy flux density at 22~GHz for NGC~4258 \citep[see][]{Herrnstein1998a}.
-In 1998, a continuum image at 22~GHz resolved extended-jet components above and below the position of the SMBH, but no central component was detected, establishing an upper limit of 0.220~mJy within an effective spatial resolution of 0.014~pc \citep{Herrnstein1998b}.
-To explain this discrepancy with the ADAF-based prediction, \citet{Herrnstein2005} proposed two scenarios: (1) the source hosts no ADAF and instead accretes through a mass-starved thin disk that extends to the innermost stable circular orbit, or (2) the disk remains thin down to some transition radius ($< 100~R_{\rm S}$), interior to which it transforms into an ADAF.
+In 1998, a continuum image at 22~GHz resolved extended jet components above and below the position of the SMBH, but no central component was detected, establishing an upper limit of 0.220~mJy within an effective spatial resolution of 0.014~pc \citep{Herrnstein1998b}.
+To explain this discrepancy with the ADAF prediction, \citet{Herrnstein2005} proposed two scenarios: (1) the source hosts no ADAF and instead accretes through a geometrically thin disk with low mass supply that extends to the innermost stable circular orbit, or (2) the disk remains geometrically thin down to some transition radius ($< 100~R_{\rm S}$), interior to which it transforms into an ADAF.
 In the second case, the power spectrum rise predicted by \citet{Mahadevan1997} would occur at frequencies above 22~GHz.

-The results presented in this paper show submm-mm excess, consistent with ADAF model predictions and supportive of Herrnstein’s second scenario.
-Additional evidence for ADAF activity in NGC~4258 includes the presence of twisted nuclear jets observed at radio, optical, and X-ray wavelengths, which may be explained by magnetically driven bipolar outflows near the axis of a quasi-spherical inflow.
-Furthermore, the observed X-ray and optical/UV luminosities are well below the Eddington limit \citep{Narayan1995}, consistent with a radiatively inefficient accretion flow.
+The submm-mm excess found here is consistent with ADAF predictions and supports the second scenario.
+Additional evidence for ADAF activity includes twisted nuclear jets at radio, optical, and X-ray wavelengths, potentially produced by magnetically driven bipolar outflows near a quasi-spherical inflow axis.
+The low X-ray and optical/UV luminosities relative to Eddington are likewise consistent with radiatively inefficient accretion \citep{Narayan1995}.